Video Game / Naval Ops

 - Guide Dang It: Some 'Treasure' drops from Warship Gunner 2 have rather arcane conditions.
 Others, on the other hand, are liable to be found accidentally.

 - Harder Than Hard and Easier Than Easy

-- Heads-Up Display: A transparent short-range radar display takes up most of the screen, with speed, heading, and other information around it.
+- Heads-Up Display: A transparent short-range radar display takes up most of the screen in the Warship Gunner games, with speed, heading, and other information around it.

 - Herr Doktor: Braun, of course.
 She's even named after a famous real life one.

 - Hot Sub-on-Sub Action: Submarines became playable in Warship Gunner 2, with several covert missions requiring a submarine, quite a few of which have enemy submarines in them.
 Since submarines rely on torpedoes and missiles as their primary armaments and point defense weapons cannot be fired underwater, these engagements can be difficult on a first run.